rockbytesec/thunder/README.md

 # thunder
-Find web servers of a subdomain list
+Find web servers of a subdomain list quickly